 What happens when I apply?

 - Fill in an application form

-- Your ID book is scanned
+- Your identity document book is scanned

 Please note that completing the form and receiving a bar-coded sticker or receipt doesn't mean that you're registered, it only means that you've applied for registration.
 Your application must still be processed (may take up to 7 working days).
 Please see "How do I know if or where I'm registered?" below to find out how to check if your application was successful.

 We continuously strive to provide a better voting experience for voters by ensuring accessibility to voting stations and trying to reduce long queues on Election Day.